 (see approval information below)

-Alaska, California (approved 1 hour Cat B Diagnostic Testing, 4 hours Cat B Basic Science, 2 hours Cat B Rehabilitation, 3 hours Cat A Adjustive Technique – valid until June 30, 2023), Colorado, Connecticut, Delaware, District of Columbia, Georgia (board approved), Florida (approval 20-793730), Idaho, Illinois, Iowa, Kansas, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New York approval NYSCB 3141 valid until 5/23/2023, North Carolina, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Utah, Vermont, Virginia, Washington, Wyoming.
+Alaska, Colorado, Connecticut, Delaware, District of Columbia, Georgia (board approved), Florida (approved for 9 hours), Idaho, Illinois, Iowa, Kansas, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New York approval NYSCB 5854 expires 3/31/2026), North Carolina, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Utah, Vermont, Virginia, Washington, Wyoming.

 WebExercises is recognized by the PACE program of the Federation of Chiropractic Licensing Boards.
 PACE (Providers of Approved Continuing Education) is a Federation of Chiropractic Licensing Boards (FCLB) organization.